North–South Expressway Central Link: Incidents

 On 28 February 2013, the under construction bridge at the Bandar Nusaputra Interchange Exit 613, kilometre P2.4 of the Putrajaya Link, a part of the North–South Expressway Central Link E6 collapse caused by water pipe leakage.
 No casualties or injuries were reported.
 The bridge was built by the Selangor State Development Corporation (PKNS) and not PLUS Expressways.
+It is unclear when the construction was complete.
+However, according to Google Maps Street View, traffic is being flown smoothly in all directions of the cloverleaf junction as of January 2019.